 Have you found some gems out there?
 If so, share them in the comments.

 Now some of these complaints have some validity to them, but a lot of it is miscommunication.
 The campers didn’t realize what they were getting into (not enough research, or they didn’t ask the right questions).
-On the other hand, the RV park management didn’t always make it super easy for RVers to find the rules online, or management failed to make sure campers understood the “feel” and “vibe” of the RV Park.
+On the other hand, the RV park management didn’t always make it easy for RVers to find the rules online.
+Or maybe, the front desk failed to make sure campers understood the “feel” and “vibe” of the RV Park.

 Interested in finding out how to find the right RV parks for you and your RV style?
 Check out this blog post: How to Find the Best RV Parks.